theorangepotato/programming-languages-2019/ARS1.md

 Students will be able to
 understand (and illustrate with simple examples) that an ARS with a computable reduction relation in which each equivalence class has a unique normal form, can be understood as a non-deterministic algorithm for solving the computational problem of determining when two elements of the ARS are equivalent.

-Btw, the "virtual machine" on which this algorithm runs is extremely simple: Given an element of the ARS, red

 This is quite a mouthful, so ask me about it again, if you are not sure ...

 ## Recap from Lambda Calculus